lukas-w/font-logos/README.md

   * The release is published on Github
 * Automatically the "Publish release to npm" workflow is triggered
   * If the npm token is not expired the release is pushed to NPM
+  * The `README.md` is regenerated (the preview should already be up to date, see above)